Alvan Wentworth Chapman

 Alvan Wentworth Chapman (September 28, 1809 – April 6, 1899) was an American physician and pioneering botanist in the study of flora of the American Southeast.
-He wrote Flora of the Southern United States, the first comprehensive description of US plants in any region beyond the northeastern states.
+He wrote Flora of the Southern United States, the first comprehensive description of U.S. plants in any region beyond the northeastern states.

-Education
+Life

-He was born in Southampton, Massachusetts, the youngest of five children.
+Chapman was born in Southampton, Massachusetts, the youngest of five children.
 In 1830, he graduated from Amherst College with a degree in classics.
-He moved to Georgia and then Florida where he held various teaching positions, and married Mary Ann Hancock in 1839.
+He moved to Georgia and then Florida where he held various teaching positions, and he married Mary Ann Hancock in 1839.
 In the early 1840s, he received a medical education, acquiring his MD in 1846.
 In 1847, he settled in Apalachicola, Florida, remaining there for the rest of his life working as a physician and botanist, collaborating with Asa Gray.

-Botanical works
+Works

 His botanical interest seems to have started when he lived in Georgia, adjacent to the botanically unexplored regions of northern Florida.
-Working in near isolation, in his spare time, he had a manuscript by 1859, and visited Harvard University for five months, consulting with Asa Gray and arranging for publication of his Flora of the Southern United States, which occurred in 1860.
-Chapman brought out a second edition in 1884, and a third edition in 1897.
+Working in near isolation, in his spare time, he had a manuscript by 1859 and visited Harvard University for five months, consulting with Gray and arranging for publication of his Flora of the Southern United States, which occurred in 1860.
+Chapman brought out a second edition in 1884 and a third edition in 1897.